-According to the Federal Highway Administration Interstate Highway Route Log and Finder List, Alaska has four Interstate highways that creates a 1,082.22-mile system in the northernmost state.
+According to the Federal Highway Administration Interstate Highway (FHWA) Route Log and Finder List, Alaska has four Interstate highways that create a 1,082.22 mile system in the northernmost state.
 Even though these routes are designated as Interstate highways, they are generally not constructed to Interstate standards and are signed as Alaska State Routes.

 On December 31, 1981 the Federal Highway Administration approved the addition of the four Alaska Interstates between the following locations: